Responding to the “Everything Sucks” phone call

 Dr. Lisa Damour's metaphor changed how I approach my young adults' venting sessions

 I don’t seek out much parenting advice these days, but one expert I consistently nod along with is clinical psychologist, academic and author, Dr. Lisa Damour.
-Her new book, The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents, just came out last week.
+Her new book, The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents (affiliate link), just came out last week1.
 I haven’t read it yet, but I eagerly await it from the library.

 Lisa co-hosts the Ask Lisa podcast where she answers parents’ questions in her relatable, practical, straightforward way.
 Recently, she answered a question that made a light bulb go off in my head.
 I’ll get back to that shortly.
 First, some context.

 My adults don’t call often.
 One’s a busy student; the other is a college graduate navigating the early months of independent life.
 Add the million things they’ve got going on to the generational allergy to phone conversation and I have a damn quiet phone.
 Maybe I should switch their ringtones to crickets chirping!
 Ha ha, empty nest humor!

 Point is: when they call, it’s often to problem-solve, and the conversation often begins with a litany of complaints about how EVERYTHING SUCKS.